 This Apple Fritters recipe couldn’t be easier to make.
-Homemade doughnuts mixed with fresh apples and deep-fried to crispy perfection!
+Apple fritters are homemade doughnuts mixed with fresh apples, cinnamon, and deep-fried to crispy perfection!
 Topped with a homemade 3-ingredient glaze drizzle and ready to eat in under 20 minutes!

 Apple flavored anything will forever win the award for the favorite dessert or baked good.
 Whether it’s a homemade apple pie, apple turnovers, or these apple fritters, I know that I will have a happy family anytime I make it.

 These apple fritters are one of my favorites to make because they are so easy!
 In just 20 minutes, we have crispy, apple-filled fritters that are perfect as a snack or dessert.

 Why We Love This Easy Apple Fritters